 Collaboration: We don’t work alone.

 The Children’s Alliance convenes coalitions of organizations and institutions that join together to craft and win policy changes.
 We believe that having a broad, inclusive base of organizations and individuals helps us craft wise policy recommendations and build a powerful movement.
-We provide strategic and staff support to the Health Coalition for Children and Youth, the Early Learning Action Alliance and the Anti-Hunger and Nutrition Coalition.
-Each Coalition uses its combined expertise to develop legislative priorities, influence policy decisions and work to ensure that laws are implemented effectively.
+Coalitions like the Early Learning Action Alliance use its members’ combined expertise to develop legislative priorities, influence policy decisions and ensure that laws are implemented effectively.

 Accountability: We are responsible to you.

 The Children’s Alliance provides opportunities for families to get connected and take action on the issues impacting kids’ lives.
 We know that people raising kids and caring for kids have a profound understanding of the problems kids face.
 Advocacy Camp, our three-day training, is our major effort to develop the skills and leadership of people who care about kids.
 We also engage our membership each year to gather information that informs our legislative agenda.
 Each year at Have a Heart for Kids Day our members bring their stories, expertise and needs directly to lawmakers.
 We seek to hold ourselves accountable to organizations led by those who are most intimately affected by the issues we work on: people of color and low-income people.